What we do

 More Than Just a Ride

-Less than two and a half years ago, we drove our first seriously ill child to a medical appointment in Lansing.
+At the end of 2014, we drove our first seriously ill child to a medical appointment in Lansing.
 Since then, we have driven children to hundreds of appointments.
-Our team of 46 volunteer drivers works closely with our families in ways that enhance community ties while breaking through the significant isolation they experience when caring for their seriously ill child.
+Our team of over 70 volunteer drivers works closely with our families in ways that enhance community ties while breaking through the significant isolation they experience when caring for their seriously ill child.

-Since The Davies Project began in December 2014, we have provided hundreds and hundreds of rides for seriously ill children to local medical appointments that likely would have been missed without our support.
+Since then, we have provided thousands of rides for hundreds of seriously ill children to local medical appointments that likely would have been missed without our support.
 Interestingly, we are the first in the country using volunteer drivers to tackle transportation for all kinds of sick children.
 We also drive transportation-challenged expectant moms to prenatal care and take parents to spend time with their hospitalized infants in the neonatal intensive care unit (NICU).